ProprioCS/Provia.Documents/Smart Field Studio.md

 - On/Off (checkbox)

-- Yes/No (dropdown) (this is the new one that supports “required” better than a checkbox)
+- Yes/No (dropdown) (this is the new one that supports "required" better than a checkbox)

 - Date